 Curriculum Information for Maths

+Our curriculum intention is to empower teachers to inspire students with an accessible, engaging and coherent journey through mathematics.
 The maths faculty staff at Tottington High school are passionate about ensuring young people are equipped with knowledge and skills for the next stage of their lives after high school.
-This is achieved through working as a team and promoting inclusivity, striving to achieve the best every day and inspire students to reach their goals.
+This is achieved through working as a team and promoting inclusivity, striving to achieve the best every day and inspiring pupils to reach their goals.

 Maths Learning Journeys